kevinpruvost/kevinpruvost_epitech/MUL_2018/README.md

 # MUL_2018

-## Projects of the C Graphical modules of the Epitech's 1st year program.
+## Projects of the "C Graphical Programming" modules of the Epitech's 1st year program.

 | Project | Language | Description |